The Legend of the Moor's Heads

 THE LEGEND OF THE MOOR'S HEADS

-According to legend, during the Arab domination in Sicily, a beautiful girl lived in Palermo, in the Arab quarter Al Hàlisah (today Kalsa).
-While, as usual, she was taking care of the plants on her balcony, she was noticed by a Moro who immediately fell in love with her, making no secret of it.
+According to legend, during the Arab domination in Sicily, a beautiful girl lived in Palermo, in the Arab neighborhood Al Hàlisah (today Kalsa).
+While, as usual, she was taking care of the plants on her balcony, she was noticed by a Moor who immediately fell in love with her, making no secret of it.

-The girl, struck by so much feeling, reciprocated the love of the young man.
+The girl, struck by so much feeling, reciprocated the young man's love.

-Unfortunately, one day he discovered that the Moor had a wife and children in his land.
+Unfortunately, one day he discovered that the Moro had a wife and children in his land.

-Betrayed and offended in honor, she waited for the night to implement her revenge.
+Betrayed and her honor offended, she waited for the night to carry out her revenge.

-As soon as he fell asleep, he killed him, cut off his head, made a vase where he planted some basil and put it on display outside on the balcony.
+As soon as he fell asleep she killed him, cut off his head, made a vase of it and planted basil in it and put it on display outside on the balcony.

-Only in this way would the Moor remain with her forever.
+Only in this way would the dark-haired man remain with her forever.

-Since then the custom of building terracotta vases, "graste" in the shape of a dark brown.
+Since then the custom of building terracotta vases, "graste" in the shape of a dark brown's head.